|

 the ice chest with the battery inside.
 Notice all the room.
 Here is one with

+the battery and soft ice chest in the unit.
 All together, with nothing in the unit but the battery, everything weight

 about 70 pounds.
 Pretty heavy for an ice chest but well worth it for the fine

+sound it brings to the river.
 At this time, I have used the radio four or five times and I have had no

 problems with the setup.
 I get quite a few questions about the unit, both via